Ravana

-Ravana is widely portrayed as being an evil character, though he is also a learned scholar.
-He was well-versed in the six shastras and the four Vedas.
+Ravana was well-versed in the six shastras and the four Vedas, including the Shiva Tandava Stotra.
 Ravana is also considered to be the most revered devotee of Shiva.
 Images of Ravana are often seen associated with Shiva at temples.
-He also appears in the Buddhist Mahayana text Laṅkāvatāra Sūtra, in Buddhist Ramayanas and Jatakas, as well as in Jain Ramayanas.
-In some scriptures, he is depicted as one of Vishnu's cursed doorkeepers.
+He also appears in the Buddhist Mahayana text Laṅkāvatāra Sūtra, in Buddhist Jatakas, as well as in Jain Ramayanas.
+In Vaishnava scriptures, he is depicted as one of Vishnu's cursed doorkeepers.

 Etymology

-The word Rāvaṇa (Sanskrit: रावण) means "roaring" (active), the opposite of Vaiśravaṇa which means to "hear distinctly" (passive).
+The word Rāvaṇa (Sanskrit: रावण) means "Roaring" (active), the opposite of Vaiśravaṇa which means to "hear distinctly" (passive).
 Both Ravana and Vaiśravaṇa, who is commonly known as Kubera, are considered to be patronymics derived from "sons of Vishrava".

 Ravana was a title later taken on by Dashānana, and it means "the one with ten (dasha) faces (anana)".
 Further, roravana is Sanskrit for "loud roaring."
 In Abhinava Gupta's Krama Shaiva scripture, yāsām rāvanam is used as an expression to mean people who are truly aware of the materialism of their environment.

-Ravana has many other popular names such as Dasis Ravana, Dasis Sakvithi Maha Ravana, Dashaanan, Ravula, Lankapati, Lankeshwar, Lankeshwaran, Ravanasura, Ravanaeshwaran, and Eela Vendhar.
+Ravana is also known by several other names including Dasis Ravana, Dasis Sakvithi Maha Ravana, Dashaanan, Ravula, Lankapati, Lankeshwara, Ravanasura and Ravanaeshwara.

 Iconography

 Ravana is depicted and described as having ten heads, although he is sometimes shown with only nine heads since he cut one off to convince Shiva.
 He is described as a devout follower of Shiva, a great scholar, a capable ruler, and a maestro of the Veena.
 Ravana is also depicted as the author of the Ravana Samhita, a book on Hindu astrology, and the Arka Prakasham, a book on Siddha medicine and treatment.
 Ravana possessed a thorough knowledge of Siddha and political science.
-He is said to have possessed the nectar of immortality, which was stored inside his belly thanks to a celestial boon from Brahma.
+In some later versions, he is said to have possessed the nectar of immortality, which was stored inside his belly thanks to a celestial boon from Brahma.
+In the War with Lord Rama, Ravana was killed by a powerful Brahma's weapon shot by Rama which was gifted to Rama by Sage Agstya.

-Life and legends
+Biography

 Birth

-Ravana was born to the sage Vishrava and the Rakshasa princess Kaikesi in Treta Yuga.
+Ravana was born to the Brahmin sage Vishrava and the Daitya princess Kaikasi in Treta Yuga.
 Villagers from Bisrakh in Uttar Pradesh claim that Bisrakh was named after Vishrava, and that Ravana was born there.
-However, according to Hela historical sources and folklore, Ravana was born in Lanka, where he later became king.

-Ravana's paternal grandfather, the sage Pulastya, was one of the ten Prajapatis, or mind-born sons of Brahma, and one of the Saptarishi (Seven Great Sages Rishi) in the first Manvantara (age of Manu).
+Ravana's paternal grandfather, the sage Pulastya, was one of the ten Prajapatis, or mind-born sons of Brahma, and one of the Saptarishi (seven great sages) in the first Manvantara (age of Manu).
 His maternal grandfather was Sumali (or Sumalaya), the king of the Rakshasas and the son of Sukesha.
 Sumali had ten sons and four daughters.
-Sumali wished for Kaikesi to marry the most powerful being in the mortal world, so as to produce an exceptional heir.
+Sumali wished for Kaikasi to marry the most powerful being in the mortal world, so as to produce an exceptional heir.
 He rejected the kings of the world, as they were less powerful than him.
-Kaikesi searched among the sages and finally chose Vishrava, the father of Kubera.
+Kaikasi searched among the sages and finally chose Vishrava, the father of Kubera.
 Ravana and his siblings were born to the couple and they completed their education from their father, with Ravana being a great scholar of the Vedas.